ljwallick/CSV-to-Bitwarden/README.md

 Convert your browser-exported passwords to Bitwarden format with intelligent name detection and organization features.

+When you import your standard passrods from Google into Bitdefender, you'll notice some stuff missing.
+- What are these *--*?
+I can Favorite them?
+What does *reprompt* mean?
+Well, this program tries to make the transition as smooth as possible, with efficiency as my top priority.

 ## 🚀 Quick Start

 ### Install Python (Beginners)